bloatoo/piper/SPEC.md

 ```

 ## The PIPE symbol
-The PIPE (`|`) is used for most of the operations in Piper. <br>\
+The PIPE (`|`) is used for  function calls in Piper.
+It calls a function on the right-hand side with the first argument being the value on the left-hand side: <br>
-You can for example use it in type conversions or passing arguments to functions:
 ```
 12345 | str | out
 ```

-The preceding example first turns `12345` into a string `"12345"`, and then prints it to stdout.
+where `12345` is first turned to a string `"12345"`, and then printed to stdout.

 You can also use the PIPE symbol followed by a `>` for iterating over arrays: